Technology Advances Far Quicker Than We Realise

-Online gaming is of course big news, and big money, and whilst it has been possible to play the lottery online for a while now, it’s always been a second fiddle kind of affair for gaming companies, simply because they can make much more money with other areas, such as online bingo and betting.
+Online gaming is of course big news and big money, and while it has been possible to play the lottery online for a while now, it’s always been a second fiddle kind of affair for gaming companies, simply because they can make much more money with other areas, such as online bingo and betting.
 Why?
 Well, let’s be honest, it’s quite easy to get addicted to these kinds of games, and when you’re addicted, or very hooked on it at least, you spend more money, lining the pockets of those company bigwigs – they don’t care whether you’re suddenly skint or not, they just want you to keep on betting, so they can afford their new fancy house.

-Recognising that the lottery is taking an unfair second seat to such online gaming ideas, lottery operators are opening their eyes to the myriad of possibilities when it comes to making lottery playing on the internet cheaper, and with more of an incentive.
+Recognizing that the lottery is taking an unfair second seat to such online gaming ideas, lottery operators are opening their eyes to the myriad of possibilities when it comes to making lottery playing on the internet cheaper, and with more of an incentive.
 We’re all lazy at the end of the day, if we can do something online, without getting up and heading to the shop to do it, then we will, and when it comes to putting the lottery on, hitting a button is much easier than walking down to Tesco and standing in a queue.

 Is This All About to Change?